lizrice/katacoda-scenarios/scratch/step3.md

     }
 </pre>

 At the moment the code prints out what commands it's going to execute.
-Edit that code (around like 24) so that it also shows the current process ID:
+Edit lines 26 and 48 to also shows the current process ID:

 <pre class="file" data-target="clipboard">
 	fmt.Printf("Running %v, process ID %d\n", os.Args[2:], os.Getpid())